 The Audit Committee reviewed the audit reports on the internal control system every quarter.
 This was managed by Dharmniti Auditing Co., Ltd. who performed as the internal auditor for the company (Outsource Internal Audit Function).
 The Audit Committee provided recommendations and followed up the correction of the major audit findings to ensure an adequate internal control and to instill the corporate governance.
 It revealed that mainly the company had an adequate and effective internal control system that can respond to internal and external changes.
 Most of the deficiencies were common to the business, and had been corrected, prevented, and followed up by the responsible executives appropriately.
 Besides, the Audit Committee gave recommendation and approved the 2019 internal audit plan.
 The plan was still emphasized on compliance with established internal control system and company's risk management.
 The plan would allow company to manage business related risk effectively and in line with the work plan and risk management policy which comprising strategic risk, financial risk, management risk, compliance risk, good governance, and anti-corruption.
 The internal auditor also conducted the assessment of the adequacy of the internal control system in accordance with the Securities and Exchange Commission regulation.
-For 2018, the assessment revealed that the company attached significance to the internal control system.
+For 2019, the assessment revealed that the company attached significance to the internal control system.
 Overall the company practices in each section were in line with the assessment form of the adequacy of the internal control system.

-After SMPC was approved and certified to be the member of the Thailand's Private Sector Collective Action Coalition Against Corruption (CAC) on 22 April 2016, which lasted 3 years, ending on 21 April 2018.
-SMPC proceeded to renew the endorsement and already be informed from the CAC that the company received the approval to extend the member status for the next 3 years, starting from 4 February 2019.
-For monitoring the regulations and directions of the anti-corruption, the Audit Committee regularly reviews the company's report.
-It is revealed that SMPC complied with the regulations and the policies.
+After SMPC was approved to extend the member status of the Thailand's Private Sector Collective Action Coalition Against Corruption (CAC) starting from 4 February 2019, The Audit Committee have been monitoring the regulations and directions of the anti-corruption by regularly reviewing the company's report.
+It is revealed that SMPC complies with the regulations and the policies.